rparrish/Presentations/RStudio Intro/RStudio_Introduction.md

 - R for Everyone (Lander, 2013)
 - R Graphics Cookbook (Chang, 2013)

 Help: "How do I..."
 ====

 ## `?command`
-  internal help
+  R's internal documentation

 ## http://stackoverflow.com

-(search with [r] tag)

-Always include a 'minimally reproducible example' of the issue
+search using the [r] tag